 In an amazing contradiction, we’re still dodging fats in fear of their high caloric value and potential role in increasing risk of heart disease, replacing most of them with carbs and sugar.
 Even though carbs are a needed nutrient to some extent, the typical Western diet is exceedingly carb-rich.

 Here is Wikipedia’s definition of ketosis: “Ketosis is a state of elevated levels of ketone bodies in the body.
-It is almost always generalized throughout the body, with hyperketonemia, that is an elevated level of ketone bodies in the blood.
+It is almost always generalized throughout the body, with hyperketonemia, an elevated level of ketone bodies in the blood.
 Ketone bodies are formed by ketogenesis when liver glycogen stores are depleted.”

-During ketosis the level of ketones in the body is slightly elevated, somewhere between 3-5 mM, compared to 0.5 mM on a high-carb diet.
+During ketosis, the level of ketones in the body is slightly elevated, somewhere between 3-5 mM, compared to 0.5 mM on a high-carb diet.

-Normally, ketoacidosis doesn’t occur with insulin-controlled type II diabetes.
+Usually, ketoacidosis doesn’t occur with insulin-controlled type II diabetes.
 Ketosis (not ketoacidosis) may even be good for diabetics.
 One study found that a low-carb ketogenic diet, was very effective at improving glycemic control in patients with type II diabetes, to such an extent that diabetes medications were reduced or discontinued in most of the patients.

 So ketosis is a natural, perfectly safe state we all go from time to time.
 But can our bodies handle long-term ketosis?

 Evidence from studies analyzing weight loss and health state by following ketogenic, low-carb diets says yes.
 Conclusions show greater weight loss on long term (3-6 months) compared to low-fat diets and positive changes in HDL cholesterol levels.